top of page

 In Maasai marriage customs, the number of cattle paid as bridewealth varies widely depending on factors such as the bride’s family status, the groom’s wealth, and regional customs.
 While there is no fixed amount, academic research shows payments can range from a few cows to over a dozen, often negotiated carefully by elders.
 Typically, the bride price ranges from about 5 to 20 cows nowadays.
 In some cases, families agree on 5 cows, while in others, the number can be as high as 30.
 Additionally, the bride price may include other items like small livestock, traditional cloths, and foodstuffs.

-To understand why Maasai men have multiple wives, it helps to look at cattle wealth, since bridewealth payments are directly tied to a man’s ability to support more than one wife.
-In the past, it was not uncommon for Maasai men to have many wives—wealthy men could have seven or more, supported by large herds of cattle.
-Traditionally, Maasai men owned much larger herds than today.
-With greater cattle wealth came the ability to pay more substantial bridewealth—often 15 cows or more per wife, sometimes even up to 30 in well-off families.
-I personally visited a Maasai man who had twenty wives, a rare but impressive example of traditional polygamy at its fullest.
+To understand why Maasai men have multiple wives, it is essential to look at cattle wealth, since bridewealth payments are directly tied to a man’s ability to support more than one wife.
+In the past it was not uncommon for Maasai men to have many wives.
+Wealthy men could have seven or more, supported by large herds of cattle.
+Traditionally Maasai men owned much larger herds than today, and with greater cattle wealth came the ability to pay more substantial bridewealth, often 15 cows or more per wife, and sometimes even up to 30 in well-off families.
+I personally visited a Maasai man who had twenty wives, a rare but striking example of traditional polygamy at its fullest.

 However, modern changes are reshaping this tradition.
-Growing importance of education, the push for settled living, and the effects of climate change—which reduce cattle wealth and pasture availability—have all contributed to limiting the number of wives Maasai men typically have today.
-Most commonly, the number has decreased to around two wives.
+The growing importance of education, the push for more settled living and the effects of climate change, which reduce cattle wealth and pasture availability, have all contributed to limiting the number of wives Maasai men typically have today.
+Most commonly the number has decreased to around two wives.

 Academic studies on pastoralist societies, including the Maasai, confirm this trend: economic pressures and social transformations influence marriage customs and family size.
 For instance, a comparative study of Maasai marriage in Kenya and Tanzania found that polygyny is generally declining, with factors such as education, livelihood diversification, and land tenure changes playing significant roles.